rust-lang/book/src/ch17-05-traits-for-async.md

 scope of this chapter: you generally only need to worry about it when writing a custom `Future` implementation.

-Instead, we will focus on the type for `self`.
-This is the first time we have seen a method where `self` has a type annotation.
+Instead, we’ll focus on the type for `self`.
+This is the first time we’ve seen a method where `self` has a type annotation.
 A type annotation for `self` is similar to type annotations for other function parameters, with two key differences.
-First, when we specify the type of `self` like this, we are telling Rust what type `self` must be to call this method.
-Second, a type annotation on `self` cannot be just any type.
-It is only allowed to be the type on which the method is implemented, or a reference or smart pointer to that type, or a `Pin` wrapping a reference to that type.
-We will see more on this syntax in Chapter
+First, when we specify the type of `self` like this, we’re telling Rust what type `self` must be to call this method.
+Second, a type annotation on `self` can’t be just any type.
+It’s only allowed to be the type on which the method is implemented, a reference or smart pointer to that type, or a `Pin` wrapping a reference to that type.
+We’ll see more on this syntax in Chapter
-18. For now, it is enough to know that if we want to poll a future (to check whether it is `Pending` or `Ready(Output)`), we need a mutable reference to the type, which is wrapped in a `Pin`.
+18. For now, it’s enough to know that if we want to poll a future (to check whether it is `Pending` or `Ready(Output)`), we need a mutable reference to the type, which is wrapped in a `Pin`.

 `Pin` is a wrapper type.
-In some ways, it is like the `Box`, `Rc`, and other smart pointer types we saw in Chapter 15, which also wrap other types.
-Unlike those, however, `Pin` only works with *pointer types* like references (`&` and `&mut`) and smart pointers (`Box`, `Rc`, and so on).
+In some ways, it’s similar to the `Box`, `Rc`, and other smart pointer types we saw in Chapter 15, which also wrap other types.
+Unlike those, however, `Pin` only works with *pointer types* such as references (`&` and `&mut`) and smart pointers (`Box`, `Rc`, and so on).
 To be precise, `Pin` works with types which implement the `Deref` or `DerefMut` traits, which we covered in Chapter 15.
-You can think of this restriction as equivalent to only working with pointers, though, because implementing `Deref` or `DerefMut` means your type behaves like a pointer type. `Pin` is also not a pointer itself, and it does not have any behavior of its own like the ref counting of `Rc` or `Arc`.
-It is purely a tool the compiler can use to uphold the relevant guarantees, by wrapping pointers in the type.
+You can think of this restriction as equivalent to only working with pointers, though, because implementing `Deref` or `DerefMut` means your type behaves like a pointer type. `Pin` is also not a pointer itself, and it doesn’t have any behavior of its own like the ref counting of `Rc` or `Arc`.
+It’s purely a tool the compiler can use to uphold the relevant guarantees, by wrapping pointers in the type.

 Recalling that `await` is implemented in terms of calls to `poll`, this starts to explain the error message we saw above—but that was in terms of `Unpin`, not